Taylor Momsen: Music

 Television personality Heidi Montag recorded "Blackout", a song written by Momsen.
 According to Momsen, she wrote the song when she was 8 years old and recorded it as a demo with a producer.
-Montag released the song as a digital only single, with the music video being directed by her husband Spencer Pratt.
+Montag released the song as a digital-only single, with the music video being directed by her husband Spencer Pratt.
 Momsen commented about the recording: "I'm like, okay, dude, you're singing an 8-year-old's words, but that's cool.
 It's so funny because I didn't shop it or anything and I get this call going, 'Did you write a song for Heidi Montag'?
 And I'm like, 'What?'"
 The track was later included on Montag's debut studio album, Superficial (2010).

 On July 27, 2011, Momsen announced that the band would be the supporting act for Evanescence during the fall of 2011.
-Throughout 2012, Momsen and her band toured North America; the second headlining tour, titled the Medicine Tour, began in March 2012 and culminated with supporting dates for Marilyn Manson's 2012 world tour Hey Cruel World...
-Tour.
-Momsen also appeared as guest vocalist on the first track of ex Ministry member Paul Barker's 2012 album Fix This.
+Throughout 2012, Momsen and her band toured North America; the second headlining tour, titled the Medicine Tour, began in March 2012.
+Momsen also appeared as guest vocalist on ex Ministry member Paul Barker's 2012 album Fix This.

-On November 30, 2012, it was announced that the Pretty Reckless' fourth single "Kill Me" would be released on December 11.
+On December 11, 2012, the Pretty Reckless' fourth single "Kill Me" was released on December 11.
 The track was the last song to be featured in the Gossip Girl series finale.

 Momsen cites Kurt Cobain, Chris Cornell, the Beatles, Led Zeppelin, the Who, Pink Floyd, AC/DC, Marilyn Manson, Oasis, and Shirley Manson of Garbage as some of her personal influences.